yuxuehui/VirtualPatient/README.md

 📐 Differentiability: VirtualPatients is designed to be fully compatible with differentiable simulation.

-💥 A unified framework that supports various state-of-the-art physics solvers, modeling a vast range of individual differences and biophysiological phenomena.
+💥 A unified framework that supports various state-of-the-art physiology solvers, modeling a vast range of individual differences and biophysiological phenomena.

 ### In Silico Population
 - Embodies the biophysiological parameters of the FDA accepted in silico population